ManikBansal07/FloodGuard/README.md

 # FloodGuard - Intelligent Flood Monitoring and Prediction System

-FloodGuard is a comprehensive flood monitoring and prediction system that combines real-time data analysis, machine learning, and community reporting to provide accurate flood risk assessments and timely alerts..
+FloodGuard is a comprehensive flood monitoring and prediction system that combines real-time data analysis, machine learning, and community reporting to provide accurate flood risk assessments and timely alerts...

 ## Features